Texas State University Logo

-As a patient, you have the right to:
+The statement of patient rights is as follows; as a patient you have the right to:

-• Receive quality health care by properly trained and licensed medical health professionals.
+• Receive quality health care from properly trained and licensed medical health professionals.

 • Be treated with respect and dignity.